radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/address-group-challenges/multiple-containers.md

 ---
 title: Users and groups distributed in multiple containers in Global Identity Builder
-description: Users and groups distributed in multiple containers in Global Identity Builder
+description: Learn how to work with LDAP directory data sources in Global Identity Builder when the identity data is spread across mulitple containers.
 ---

 # Users and groups distributed in multiple containers in Global Identity Builder